commonhaus/foundation/CODE_OF_CONDUCT.md

 The CoCP is a foundation-wide team.
 Members of the CoCP will be added for a 1-year term and will be re-confirmed on a yearly basis.

-Membership of the CoCP will be maintained in the 'cocp-panel` [MEMBERSHIP](MEMBERSHIP.yaml) attribute.
+Members of the CoCP will be documented in the 'cocp-panel` [MEMBERSHIP](MEMBERSHIP.yaml) attribute.

 ---